Spotify doesn't need an introduction.

 Philip Heins, brother and state-certified commercial assistant focused on information management.

-This feedback in combination with what I learnt about Spotify during this personal project, I believe that Spotify could grow even more by satisfying customers needs and artists exposure further with a few tweaks to their current Search page.
+My learning from this project is, that I believe that Spotify could grow even more by satisfying customers needs and artists exposure further with just a few tweaks to their current Search page.

 Thanks a lot to Louis Krohn, Yannick Krohn as well as Philip Heins, who provided me with helpful feedback throughout the project.